The $q^2$ moments in inclusive semileptonic $B$ decays: The calculation

 For what concerns the charm mass, we adopt the $\overline{\rm MS}$ scheme at a scale $\mu_c$, choosing as a reference $\mu_c=2$ GeV.
 The well-known relation between the pole and the $\overline{\rm MS}$ charm mass \cite{Melnikov:2000qh} is

-Before we present numerical results in the kinetic scheme we recall that since the kinetic scheme employs the hard cutoff $\mu_k$ in the $b$ quark reference frame, it breaks Lorentz invariance and reparametrization invariance.
-For instance, in the kinetic scheme the two terms in the combination
+Before we present numerical results in the kinetic scheme we recall that since the kinetic scheme employs the hard cutoff $\mu_k$ in the $b$ quark reference frame, it breaks Lorentz invariance and RPI.\footnote{After a change of scheme for $m_b$ and the HQE parameters, RPI still implies definite relations between the Wilson coefficients of the HQE parameters.
+However, these relations change order by order, unlike in the native HQET (on-shell) derivation; this is what we mean by breaking RPI.
+However, if one employs RPI to reduce the number of HQE parameters as in Refs. \cite{Fael:2018vsp,Bernlochner:2022ucr}, the perturbative scheme must preserve the RPI identities otherwise the reduction of parameters may be violated by perturbative corrections. } For instance, in the kinetic scheme the two terms in the combination

 that multiplies $\tilde Q_i^{(G,j)}$ in (\ref{eq:onshell}) receive different $O(\alpha_s)$ corrections due to the different power of $m_b$ in the denominator.
 Therefore in the kinetic scheme we write the analogue of (\ref{eq:onshell}) as